What's New:iOS App Released + New Feb Model Update

 Entrepreneurial culture

-Macquarie Compensation Overview
+Macquarie Capital Compensation Overview

 Macquarie Capital offers middle-market compensation with a distinctive Australian banking heritage and infrastructure focus.
 Base salaries are competitive with middle-market US peers, while bonuses reflect Macquarie's specialty in infrastructure, energy, and natural resources.
 The firm's sector expertise and principal investing model mean analysts in these groups can see bonuses at the higher end of ranges.
 Macquarie's entrepreneurial culture and global platform provide unique learning opportunities beyond traditional M&A. Analysts value the firm's focus on complex project finance and sponsor-backed infrastructure deals.
 Exit opportunities include infrastructure-focused private equity and corporate development at resource companies.